SFTtech/openage/doc/reverse_engineering/networking/03-sync.md

 # Sync

 Everything about the packets that synchronize the game states.
 In this document, packets are distinguished by their length and command byte.
-For example a `16BC41` describes the packet with a length of 16 bytes and a command byte with value `0x41` in the header.
+For example a 16BC41 describes the packet with a length of 16 bytes and a command byte with value `0x41` in the header.

-- pausing?
+When the game is paused, only 16BC31 and 16BC32 packets are sent.

 ## Periodic

 ### 16BC41